 Many people today work within this framework of good horsemanship.
 What makes my approach any different from anyone else's?
 Many people use a similar approach, but here's what I like to emphasize: attention, attitude, and awareness.
 These are some of the things I think are most helpful when working with horses.
 Attention has to do with where the mind is directed.
-Attitude is how the mind is directed--the mood, the feelings.
-And as Tom Dorrance says, improved horsemanship is just a matter of improved powers of observation and awareness.
+Attitude is how the mind is directed--the horse's mood and feelings.
+As for the importance of awareness, improved horsemanship is a matter of improved powers of observation and awareness.

-I want to be aware of the horse's attitude--toward everything.
+I want to be aware of the horse's attitude toward everything.
 I want to adjust my approach so I can work with that attitude and improve it so we both are in a learning frame of mind.
 I want a calm attitude.
 Giving a big release every so often also (like a minute or two) gives the horse a chance to relax, to lower his head, to sigh and blow out.
 I try not to go go go, drive drive drive, ask ask ask (or worse yet, to tell).

 Riding with awareness of both yourself and your horse, paying attention to some of these little things like his attention and attitude, and making adjustments to your approach, you might find that many of your issues or co-called "problems" in your relationship with your horse will take care of themselves.